SonTrungTo/Kubernetes_In_Action/chapter3/README.md

 - `kubectl get po -l 'env notin (prod,debug,devel)'`
 - **Multiple selectors**: needs to be separated by `,`.
 Resources need to match all of them to match the selector, e.g, `kubectl get po -l creation_method=manual,env!=debug`
+- This shows that groups can be overlapped.

 ## Using labels and selectors to constrain pod scheduling
 - Some situations require some pods to be scheduled to some specific nodes.